Did You Suffer a FOOSH Injury?

 X

-Every property owner in Pennsylvania owes visitors and patrons a duty of care.
-Failing to address or repair known hazardous conditions can result in premises liability lawsuits.
+Every property owner in Pennsylvania has a responsibility to keep their spaces reasonably safe for visitors.
+When hazards are ignored or repairs are put off, people can get hurt, and that’s when premises liability becomes an issue.
 Extra caution is advisable during winter months due to the increased likelihood of encountering slippery surfaces in parking areas or shopping malls.

 If you suffered a FOOSH injury on a hazardous property, the Western Pennsylvania slip and fall attorneys at Luxenberg Garbett Kelly & George P.C. can help you seek compensation for your injuries.
 Our dedicated team can assess your case, gather evidence, and advocate for the compensation you deserve to cover medical expenses, lost wages, and pain caused by your injury.
 Contact us today at (724) 658-8535 to schedule a consultation.